Sale of beer, wine, and liquor by the package for off-premises consumption.

 Retail liquor stores may be open seven days a week between 8:00 a.m. and 12:00 Midnight.

 Multiple ownership is not allowed with retail liquor store licenses except in an arts license or an airline public transportation system license or ownership of up to two total retail liquor store licenses which meet legal requirements. (effective 1/1/17)

 A 500 foot distance restriction from public and parochial schools, colleges, universities, and seminaries applies to new retail liquor store applications.

-Additional fees will be calculated at the time the application is submitted.
+License fees will be calculated at the time the application is submitted to the City.

 The names of all managers of Retail Liquor Store licenses must be provided to the local and state licensing authorities whether a principal to the licensee or someone else manages the licensed premises.